Objective: To characterise Achilles tendon structure and thickness a minimum of 8 years after intratendinous surgery.

-Material and Methods: Fourteen patients (16 tendons; 9 men and 5 women, mean age 43 years, range 27-55) surgically treated (intra-tendinous surgery) for chronic painful midportion Achilles tendinosis, were followed with clinical examination and grey-scale ultrasonography for a minimum of 8 years (range 8-16 years, mean 13 years).
+Material and Methods: Fourteen patients (16 tendons; nine men and five women, mean age 43 years, range 27–55) surgically treated (intratendinous surgery) for chronic painful midportion Achilles tendinosis, were followed with clinical examination and grey-scale ultrasonography for a minimum of 8 years (range 8–16, mean 13).

 Results: All patients were satisfied with the result of surgery and were active in Achilles tendon loading activities without restrictions.
 In all operated tendons, structural abnormalities remained and tendons remained thicker than normal tendons.